phildoesdev/xtrabackupautomator/README.md

 I am assuming that you have downloaded the required files listed at the top of this readme and placed them somewhere you can manipulate.

-_**Unrelated to XtraBackupAutomator, if your XtraBackup and MySQL versions do not match this can cause tremendously negative side effects with the Percona XtraBackup software.
-I have considered adding this check before allowing a backup to occur but this has not been necessary for me personally.**_

 >___Review Your Config Settings___
 >>Review the config section of this readme and alter these settings to your liking.<br>
 >Any altered folder paths may affect the create folder instructions below.
 Alter as necessary.